 It is worth noting that the term ‘industry’ is a misnomer when applied to the Neolithic period in the Highland Region since it implies a scale and mode of production that did not exist.
 The nearest one comes to mass production concerns the exploitation of flint at the Den of Boddam in Aberdeenshire and the exploitation of Langdale tuff in Cumbria and porcellanite in County Antrim for making stone axeheads.

-5.5.1 Pottery manufacture and production
+5.5.1 Pottery Manufacture and Production

-5.5.2 Stone artefact manufacture and production
+5.5.2 Stone Artefact Manufacture and Production

 The scale and organisation of axehead production will have varied according to the material used.
 Where local stone was used, it is likely that exploitation was expeditious.
-In the case of the Middle Neolithic axeheads made from calc-silicate hornfels from Creag na Caillich, the scale of manufacture would have been slightly larger, but by no means large; just 30 axeheads made from this material were known in 1988 for the whole of Britain, and while these are only a percentage of the number of axeheads originally made, nevertheless all the signs are that this was a small-scale exploitation (Edmonds et al 1992).
+In the case of the Middle Neolithic axeheads made from calc-silicate hornfels from Creag na Caillich, the scale of manufacture would have been slightly larger, but by no means large.
+Just 30 axeheads made from this material were known in 1988 for the whole of Britain; while these are only a percentage of the number of axeheads originally made, all the signs are that this was a small-scale exploitation (Edmonds et al 1992).
 In contrast, the axeheads of Langdale tuff and of Antrim porcellanite were indeed manufactured in large numbers (Edmonds 2011; Cooney et al 2011), and axeheads of jadeitite and other Alpine rocks were produced in sufficient numbers as to circulate over vast distances across Europe (Pétrequin and Pétrequin 2012).